raychiutw/hangfire-sample/README.md

 ### IoC Containers

+- Hangfire.Ninject
+- Hangfire.Autofac

 ### Logging

+Hangfire uses the Common.Logging library to log all its events

 ### Web Garden- and Web Farm-friendly

+You can run multiple Hangfire instances, either on the same or different machines.
+It uses distributed locking to prevent race conditions.
+Each Hangfire instance is redundant, and you can add or remove instances seamlessly (but control the queues they listen).

 ### Multiple Queue Processing

 Hangfire can process multiple queues.
 If you want to prioritize your jobs or split the processing across your servers (some processes the archive queue, others – the images queue, etc), you can tell Hangfire about your decisions.

 To place a job into a different queue, use the QueueAttribute class on your method: